michaelschiller-mdm-solutions/tiktok-warmup-bot/instagram-tracker/docs/delivery/12/prd.md

 - [ ] System prevents using content already assigned to active sprints
 - [ ] User can monitor maintenance status and override when needed

-### Campaign Pool Management
+### Campaign Pool Management (Content Collections)
-✅ **Pool Creation**:
+✅ **Story Pool Creation**:
-- [ ] User can combine multiple compatible sprints into campaign pools
+- [ ] User can create story pools with multiple images/videos
-- [ ] System validates sprint compatibility (no blocking conflicts)
+- [ ] User can select which individual stories should be added to existing highlight groups
-- [ ] System calculates total campaign duration and account compatibility
+- [ ] System supports immediate story posting with highlight transition options
+- [ ] User controls story-to-highlight transitions per individual item

+✅ **Post Pool Creation**:
+- [ ] User can create post pools with up to 20 pictures
+- [ ] User can configure content as single-image or multi-image posts (1-8 images per post)
+- [ ] User can specify image groupings for multi-image posts
+- [ ] User can select which pictures should be added to existing highlight groups
-- [ ] User can preview campaign assignment distribution
+- [ ] User can choose target highlight groups for selected content

-✅ **Account Assignment**:
+✅ **Highlight Pool (Group) Creation**:
-- [ ] System randomly assigns campaigns to accounts from compatible pools
+- [ ] User can create highlight pools with chronological or random content order
+- [ ] For chronological order: User can set default delay between uploads for all content
+- [ ] For chronological order: User can set custom delays for individual pictures (overriding default)
+- [ ] Random order bypasses delay configuration (system handles scheduling)
+- [ ] User can configure single caption for entire highlight group (pushed to Instagram)
-- [ ] User can specify assignment scope (specific count or all accounts)
+- [ ] User can specify content format per item (story-only OR post + story)
+- [ ] User can organize content into batches (up to 20 items per batch)

+✅ **Content Organization & Management**:
+- [ ] System maintains chronological order when specified by user
-- [ ] System provides pre-validation warnings for insufficient content
+- [ ] System supports random order selection for highlight uploads
-- [ ] User can override assignment conflicts with explicit confirmation
+- [ ] User can reorder content within pools using drag-and-drop interface
+- [ ] System validates batch sizes and content format restrictions

 ### Content Scheduling & Queue Management
 ✅ **Realistic Timing**: